Photo Credit: Nina Pascoe

 Margaret Anderson

-Margaret Anderson joined the Council of the RHSV in 2016 and is a member of the Heritage Committee.
+Margaret Anderson joined the Council of the RHSV in 2016.
 Margaret researches and writes on women’s history, the history and demography of the family and on aspects of public history and museums.
-She has held senior positions as a public historian in South Australia, Western Australia and Victoria, and is currently General Manager of the Old Treasury Building, Melbourne.
+She has held senior positions as a public historian in South Australia, Western Australia and Victoria, and is currently Director of the Old Treasury Building, Melbourne.
 She is a Fellow of the Federation of Australian Historical Societies and a member of the Board of the History Council of Victoria.

 Photo Credit: Nico Keenan